Payment technology

 The services offered by payment service providers and merchant account providers often overlap.
 However, they both offer different distinct roles in payment processing.

+They play a vital role in moving funds from the customer's bank into the merchant account.
 They act as intermediaries between the merchants and payment networks, i.e. credit and debit cards, banks and digital wallets.

-They streamline the payment authorization process and offer global multi-currency support.
+PSPs streamline the payment authorization process and offer global multi-currency support.
 They can be simply integrated into digital platforms to accept online payments.

 In contrast, dedicated merchant account providers work to arrange and manage merchant accounts.
+These are important for credit card processing or accepting most types of payment solution.

-They set up relationships with financial institutions and card networks, such as Mastercard, American Express and Visa to ensure that businesses can accept payments from these.
+They set up relationships with financial institutions and card networks, such as Mastercard, American Express, and Visa to ensure that businesses can accept payments from these.

 Difference between a payment service provider and a payment gateway